rtanubra/Trafus/README.md

     <li>password (team password) optional</li>
 </ul>

-Success will return the new team as an object
+Success will return the new team as an object.

 ####   `GET: /teams/:teamId`:
 Gets a single team by ID in trafus_teams

-Success will return the team requested as an object
+Success will return the team requested as an object.

 ### `Users`

 #### `GET: /users`:
 Gets all users in trafus_users

-Success will return an array of users as objects
+Success will return an array of users as objects.

 #### `PATCH: /users`:
 Updates a single user in trafus_users